 Last but not least, let’s check out VyprVPN.
 Unlike other VPNs, VyprVPN likes to do things a bit differently.
 First, let’s check out its Trustpilot rating and then we’ll move over to its features.
 Unlike all the other VPNs we’ve covered so far, VyprVPN has a slightly low rating.
 It only has a 2.9/5 star rating and 40% excellent reviews.
 But other than the Trustpilot rating, VyprVPN offers some pretty cool features.

 Just to name a few, VyprVPN offers an Audited No Logs policy, High-End Encryption/ NAT Firewall, Kill Switch and extra value-added features like VyprVPN Cloud.
 If we talk about its server network, VyprVPN offers around 700+ servers North America, South America, Europe, Asia, Africa, and Oceania.
-Price-wise VyprVPN is quite affordable.
+Price-wise VyprVPN is quite affordable if we compare VPNs.
 Its best plan starts from $2.50/mo and can be used on 5 devices simultaneously.